-Fetal liver HSCs mainly utilize oxidative phosphorylation but with normal glycolysis, as indicated by a highly responsive NADH/NAD+ sensor.
+FL-HSCs mainly use oxidative phosphorylation but with normal glycolysis, as indicated by a highly responsive NADH/NAD+ sensor.

-Fetal liver HSC activities are tightly regulated by STAT3/MDH1-mediated malate-aspartate NADH shuttle.
+FL-HSC activities are tightly regulated by the STAT3/MDH1-mediated malate-aspartate NADH shuttle.

 The connections between energy metabolism and stemness of hematopoietic stem cells (HSCs) at different developmental stages remain largely unknown.
-We herein generate a transgenic mouse line for the genetically encoded NADH/NAD+ sensor (SoNar) and demonstrate that there exist three distinct fetal liver hematopoietic cell populations according to the ratios of SoNar fluorescence.
-SoNar-low cells have an enhanced level of mitochondrial respiration, but similar glycolytic level to SoNar-high cells.
-Interestingly, 10% of SoNar-low cells are enriched for 65% of total immunophenotypical fetal liver HSCs (FL-HSCs) and contain approximately 5-fold greater functional HSCs than that of SoNar-high counterparts.
-SoNar can monitor sensitively the dynamic changes of energy metabolism in HSCs both in vitro and in vivo.
-Mechanistically, STAT3 transactivates MDH1 to sustain the malate-aspartate NADH shuttle activity and the HSC self-renewal and differentiation.
+We generated a transgenic mouse line for the genetically encoded NADH/NAD+ sensor (SoNar) and demonstrate that there are 3 distinct fetal liver hematopoietic cell populations according to the ratios of SoNar fluorescence.
+SoNar-low cells had an enhanced level of mitochondrial respiration but a glycolytic level similar to that of SoNar-high cells.
+Interestingly, 10% of SoNar-low cells were enriched for 65% of total immunophenotypic fetal liver HSCs (FL-HSCs) and contained approximately fivefold more functional HSCs than their SoNar-high counterparts.
+SoNar was able to monitor sensitively the dynamic changes of energy metabolism in HSCs both in vitro and in vivo.
+Mechanistically, STAT3 transactivated MDH1 to sustain the malate-aspartate NADH shuttle activity and HSC self-renewal and differentiation.
 We reveal an unexpected metabolic program of FL-HSCs and provide a powerful genetic tool for metabolic studies of HSCs or other types of stem cells.